mikerodionov/MSFT-Certifications/MSFT/GitHub/GutHubFoundations.md

 To use Repository Insights user neeeds write or admin access to a project.
 The only users who can use the Insights feature for Projects are those with write or admin access to the specific project.

 GH Code scanning - automatically detects security vulnerabilities and coding errors in new or modified code.
 Potential problems are highlighted, with detailed information, allowing you to fix the code before it's merged into your default branch.
-Code scanning is available for all public repositories on GitHub.com.
-Code scanning is also available for private repositories owned by organizations that use GitHub Enterprise Cloud and have a license for GitHub Advanced Security.
+Code scanning is available for all public repositories on GitHub.com. **Code scanning is also available for private repositories owned by organizations that use GitHub Enterprise Cloud and have a license for GitHub Advanced Security**.

+Code scanning for private repos is only available with GitHub Advanced Security License.

 By default members of GH org can create repositories and project boards.